raspberrypilearning/save-the-shark/en/step_6.md

 [[[share-scratch]]]

-+ If you are in a club, why not demonstrate your project to friends and peers
+If you are in a club, why not demonstrate your project to friends and peers?

-+ Based on their feedback, do one thing to improve your project
+Based on their feedback, do one thing to improve your project.